 Place all ingredients in a medium bowl and mix together with hands just until everything is combined well.
 Place back in the refrigerator while you prepare the tomato sauce.

 *Mace is the outer, lacy layer of nutmeg and is available in ground form in the spice section of your market.
 It has a mild white pepper/nutmeg flavor.
 You may substitute nutmeg if you don’t have Mace, or leave it out entirely.

-I grew up in a German/Italian family where German sausage (spiced with Mace) was often used in Italian dishes.
+I grew up in a family with German and Italian heritage, where German sausage (spiced with Mace) was often used in Italian dishes.
 I love the subtle flavor it gives!

 For the Tomato Sauce:

 1 tablespoon minced garlic (about 3 large cloves)